-Figure 39 shows an example of the recommended connection diagram for the AD4000/AD4004/AD4008 when multiple supplies, V+ and V-, are available.
-This configuration is used for optimal performance because the amplifier supplies can be selected to allow the maximum signal range (see Figure 39 for the range).
+Figure 40 shows an example of the recommended connection diagram for the AD4000/AD4004/AD4008 when multiple supplies are available.
+This configuration is used for best performance because the amplifier supplies can be selected to allow the maximum signal range.

-Figure 40 shows a recommended connection diagram when using a single-supply system.
+Figure 41 shows a recommended connection diagram when using a single-supply system.
 This setup is preferable when only a limited number of rails are available in the system and power dissipation is of critical importance.